ballen4705/Moody-Method/README.txt

 Moody, ``How to calibrate surface plates in the plant'', which was published in "The Tool Engineer" in October 1955.

+Moody's paper contains a number of typographical errors and omissions.
+These are documented in a short paper which is included here, called MoodyCorrections.pdf

 To use this code follow steps a-e below.

 (a) Compile the code if it has not already been done, with: